Luke-ebbis/neuralplexer-workflow/README.md

 └── test.json
 ```

+This will make a folder in `results/data/<jobname>` with each job in it.

 * `pixi run make` runs the full workflow.
 You can supply arguments to
 `snakemake` as needed, such as `--cores 10`, if your process needs 10 cores.